Home » 9 Steps for When the Ground Under Your House Is Wet Or Flooded

 Wet/dry vacuum – A wet/dry vacuum is a powerful tool that can quickly suck up water from your crawlspace.
 Make sure to use an outdoor outlet and follow all safety precautions.

-Transfer Pump – A basic electric transfer pump can be used to drain water to the outside.
+Transfer Pump – An electric transfer pump can be used to drain water to the outside.
 Again, be sure to use an outdoor receptacle and follow all safety precautions.
-If the standing water is located further away from an outdoor outlet, you can use a battery operated transfer pump to pump the water into a bucket.
-This will be more labor intensive because you will have to make multiple trips outside the crawlspace to dump the water out of the bucket.
+A battery operated transfer pump is used to pump the water into a bucket.
+This is labor intensive because you will have to make multiple trips outside the crawlspace to dump the water out of the bucket.

 Sump Pump – If you have a sump pump installed in your crawlspace, make sure it is functioning properly and clear any debris from the pit.
 (Be sure that you are directing the water far away from the house so that it doesn’t end up right back in the crawlspace.)